 - 1 large whole garlic bulb

-- 2 to 3 teaspoons olive oil, divided
+- 2 to 3 teaspoons olive or vegetable oil, divided

 - 3 plum tomatoes, thinly sliced